-For organizations, it is advised to restrict inbound SMB communication between client systems in order to prevent Emotet from spreading from one machine to another within the local network, provide security training for personnel and instruct employees about the danger of mail spam as well as take all possible precautions to filter out potentially malicious emails at firewall.
+For organizations, it is advised to restrict inbound SMB communication between client systems to prevent Emotet from spreading from one machine to another within the local network, provide security training for personnel and instruct employees about the danger of mail spam as well as take all possible precautions to filter out potentially malicious emails at the firewall.

 How does Emotet spread?

 Bearing in mind that potential victims are receiving an email from somebody they know and trust, Emotet has a very high chance of a successful attack.
 The received email usually contains a link to a malicious URL that downloads the malware and launches the payload when clicked.

-How to collect more Emotet's IOCs using ANY.RUN?
+How to collect Emotet's IOCs using ANY.RUN?

-Figure 3: Run emotet sample with turn on "Fake net" feature
+Figure 3: Run Emotet sample with turn on "Fake net" feature

-Emotet malware is one of the most sophisticated and destructive Trojans that are currently active.
-Since its first introduction all the way back in 2014, the malware has underground a substantial evolution gaining a lot of anti-evasion features, obtaining worm-like functionality and even changing the main focus from information stealing to installing other Trojans onto infected machines.
-Thanks to the ability to spread to adjacent systems, Emotet can easily infect all machines in a single network, making dealing with the consequences of an attack a true nightmare.
+Emotet malware is one of the most sophisticated and destructive trojans.
+Since its first introduction back in 2014, the malware has underground a substantial evolution gaining a lot of anti-evasion features, obtaining worm-like functionality, and even changing the main focus from information-stealing to installing other trojans onto infected machines.
+With the ability to spread to adjacent systems, Emotet can easily infect all machines in a single network, making dealing with the consequences of an attack a true nightmare.

 The situation is further worsened by the fact that the malware is equipped with a series of anti-evasion tricks that make analyzing it quite tricky.
 As a result, the process of developing countermeasures is much more complicated in comparison to more straightforward trojans.